Fragmented Voices and Colonial Madness: Feminist and Postcolonial Perspectives in Jean Rhys’s Wide Sargasso Sea

 The Postcolonial Lens: Creole Identity and Otherness

-Ainaab Tariq (2024) interprets Antoinette’s mental collapse as a product of social isolation, racial displacement, and emotional betrayal.
-Torn between her Creole heritage and her English husband’s rejection, Antoinette’s identity disintegrates under the weight of colonial duality.
+Ainaab Tariq (2024) interprets Antoinette’s mental collapse as a result of profound social isolation, racial displacement, and emotional betrayal.
+Growing up in a post-emancipation Caribbean society, she inherits her mother Annette’s loneliness and insecurity, both of which are intensified by the hostility of the black community and the indifference of the white colonizers.
+Torn between her Creole heritage and her English husband’s rejection, Antoinette struggles to locate a stable sense of self.
+Her identity gradually disintegrates under the weight of colonial duality—she is simultaneously privileged and powerless, desired and despised.

 Narrative Technique and Multiplicity of Voice